Derrick Pumaren: Tanduay and FedEx (2001–2003)

-He coached the Tanduay Rhum Masters on its last season in the league.
-When Bert Lina acquired the team, Pumaren and some players are carried over to the FedEx Express.
+Pumaren coached the Tanduay Rhum Masters in its last season in the league.
+When Bert Lina acquired the team, Pumaren and some players were carried over to the FedEx Express.

 In 2003, he was sacked and replaced by Bonnie Garcia.

 Consultant for UE (2004–2008)

 When his brother Dindo Pumaren was hired as head coach of UE Red Warriors, Pumaren was hired as team consultant.
-He helped the team to reach Final Four in 2004, 2005, 2006, and 2008.
-He also helped the team to get a 14-0 elimination sweep that gave them to chance to skip the Final Four and advance to the finals in 2007, but got swept by the returning De La Salle Green Archers (who were suspended the previous year) in the finals led by their brother Franz Pumaren.
+He helped the team reach the Final Four in 2004, 2005, 2006, and 2008.
+He also helped them get a 14-0 elimination sweep that gave them to chance to skip the Final Four and advance to the finals in 2007, but were swept by the returning De La Salle Green Archers (who had been suspended the previous year) in the finals, led by their brother Franz Pumaren.

 Talk 'N Text (2006–2008)

-Pumaren was hired by Talk 'N Text Phone Pals in 2005–06 season as their consultant, but later became head coach in 2006 Philippine Cup.
-He led his team to 2007 PBA Fiesta Conference finals, but lost to Alaska Aces led by ex Phone Pals Willie Miller.
-But after the finals appearance, they suffered some losses led to rumors of team management firing him and his staff, but after a meeting with the players, it was decided to defer the decision until after the next tournament, the 2008 PBA Fiesta Conference.
-He was later replaced by Chot Reyes.
+Pumaren was hired by Talk 'N Text Phone Pals in 2005–06 season as a consultant, and later became head coach in the 2006 Philippine Cup.
+He led his team to the 2007 PBA Fiesta Conference finals, but lost to Alaska Aces, led by ex Phone Pals player Willie Miller.
+After the finals appearance, they suffered some losses which led to rumors of team management firing him and his staff.
+After a meeting with the players, it was decided to defer the decision until after the next tournament, the 2008 PBA Fiesta Conference.
+Pumaren was later replaced by Chot Reyes.